helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The National Intelligence Director needs the authority to do the job we are asking him to do.</h3 quote>
+<h3 quote align='center'>To use the same words is not a sufficient guarantee of understanding one must use the same words for the same genus of inward experience ultimately one must have one's experiences in common.</h3 quote>

 ---